edkp-2025/edkp2025-administration/README.md

         class A,B,C,D,E,F,K,L git
         class G,H,I,J github
     ```
-- However, for a low to no-code experience using Github + OpenHands Cloud, you may opt to simply create your branches from the Github webpage:
+- However, for a low to no-code experience using Github + OpenHands Cloud, you may opt to:
+1. Work off your 'main' branch in OpenHands, **BUT** remember to use the OpenHands agent's 'Push & Create PR' tool which will automatically create a new feature branch for you ([ref](#vibe-coding-using--openhands-cloud)).
+2. Create a new branch from the Github webpage:
 i.
 Click on the drop-down under your repository's name that either has 'main' / 'master' (this is your branch selector), then type the name of your new branch to create it.
 ![Create Github branch](assets/images/readme-bestpractices-github.png)
 ii.
 Head back to OpenHands Cloud and choose your feature branch from the repository and branch drop-down selectors.